 All the tips mentioned above can increase your core web vitals score mentally if you implement them correctly.
 But keep in mind that it takes time to reflect the improvements, mostly 28 days.

-Using the tips not only enhance your page experience, but it will also future-proof your website’s performance.
+Using the tips not only enhance your page experience, but it will also improves your website’s performance.
 But do keep in mind that page experience optimization is not about just fixing some issues; it is about providing the best possible experience for your real users out there.

 If you need some help understanding your current performance and what actions you need to take to improve it, You can hire SEO company in India.
 We at World Web Technology deliver Core Web Vitals audits with actionable recommendations.
 We can help guide you through the process and wherever possible will assist with implementation.
 Hire SEO Experts now!